 Increasing economic resilience and diversification.
-It is true, if a cliche, that today's economy is changing more rapidly than ever, due in part to the usual suspects of global competition and trade, emerging technological advances (most recently including artificial intelligence), increasingly complex financial ownership structures, and ever longer This section (3.a.i.3) discusses the ten Target Sector strategies.
-These strategies are detailed on page 49.
-Please see page 82 (Section 3.b) for the eight Sector-Neutral and Economic Mobility strategies.

-supply chains that are susceptible to unexpected interruptions.
+It is true, if a cliche, that today's economy is changing more rapidly than ever, due in part to the usual suspects of global competition and trade, emerging technological advances (most recently including artificial intelligence), increasingly complex financial ownership structures, and ever longer supply chains that are susceptible to unexpected interruptions.
 Policies to promote economic growth can yield multiple dividends, as regions with higher economic growth also enjoy greater economic equality and more social cohesion.
 Orange County, and the state of California, need to stay ahead of these global and national changes to ensure that their residents enjoy these benefits by investing in strategies that encourage sustained and diversified growth that is resistant to outside forces.